-With one of the best cycling multitools, you're ready for anything that goes wrong with your bike.
-We've undertaken countless roadside and trailside repairs over the years, and tested well over a hundred multitools.
-These are the best cycling multitools you can buy.
+With an inexpensive multi tool, you're ready for anything that goes wrong with your bike.
+We've undertaken countless roadside and trailside repairs over the years, and tested well over a hundred of them.
+These are the best bike multi tools you can buy.

 The best cycling multitools vary from simple folding hex key sets, to all-singing, all-dancing widgets that'll do everything but the washing up.
 But the best cycling multitool for you needs to have all bits you need to adjust every bolt on your bike, including obscure ones like the 8mm hex on some cranks; sooner or later you'll need them all.

 Some cycling multitools have all the bits permanently attached, some use separate heads; the latter can be easier to use but there's always a risk of losing loose parts